 Measure Details How did you spend your service pupil premium allocation last academic year?
 Children eligible for service Pupil premium were allocated resources as and when required.
 At Lambley we appreciate that service men and woman are able to be deployed at any given time during the year.
 We therefore ensure that resources are available when they are needed.
 Support from our ELSA is available to talk about feelings What was the impact of that spending on service pupil premium eligible pupils?
-Children are able to feel safe and listened to.
+Children feel safe and listened to.
 Children are aware that they have someone to talk to about their concerns or worries.
-Specific resources are purchased to meet individual circumstances and need.

-Further information (optional)
+Further information: